 NCI-Designated Cancer Centers deliver cutting-edge cancer treatments to patients in communities across the United States.
-Find a center near you and learn about its patient services and research capabilities.
+Find a center near you and learn about its specific research capabilities, programs, and initiatives.

-Most of the NCI-Designated Cancer Centers are affiliated with university medical centers, although several are freestanding centers that engage only in cancer research.
+Most of the NCI-Designated Cancer Centers are affiliated with university medical centers, although several are freestanding institutions that engage only in cancer research.

 The Impact of Cancer Centers on Cancer Care

 The cancer centers develop and translate scientific knowledge from promising laboratory discoveries into new treatments for cancer patients.
-Many cancer centers are located in communities with special needs and specific populations.
-As a result, these centers not only disseminate evidence-based findings into communities that can benefit from these findings, but the centers can also, through the experience of working with those patients, help inform national research and treatment priorities.
+The centers serve their local communities with programs and services tailored to their unique needs and populations.
+As a result, these centers disseminate evidence-based findings to their own communities, and these programs and services can be translated to benefit similar populations around the country.

-Each year, approximately 250,000 patients receive their cancer diagnosis at an NCI-Designated Cancer Center.
+Each year, approximately 250,000 patients receive their cancer diagnoses at an NCI-Designated Cancer Center.
 An even larger number of patients are treated for cancer at these centers each year, and thousands of patients are enrolled in cancer clinical trials at NCI-Designated Cancer Centers.
-The centers also provide public education and outreach programs on cancer prevention and screening, with special attention to the needs of underserved populations.
+Many of the centers also provide public education and outreach programs on cancer prevention and screening, with special attention to the needs of underserved populations.

-The rapid pace of discovery and the improved cancer treatments that the NCI-Designated Cancer Centers have helped pioneer have contributed substantially to the increase in the number of cancer survivors in the United States, as well as to the quality of their lives.
+The rapid pace of discovery and the improved cancer treatments that the NCI-Designated Cancer Centers have helped pioneer over decades have increased the number of cancer survivors in the United States and improved the quality of patients’ lives immeasurably.